German colonial empire: Acquisitions after 1890

 Through the German–Spanish Treaty of 1899, Germany acquired the Caroline Islands, Mariana Islands, and Palau in Micronesia for 17 million gold marks.
 Through the Tripartite Convention of 1899, the west part of the Samoan islands became a German protectorate.
 Simultaneously, the control of existing colonies was extended inland; for example the kingdoms of Burundi and Rwanda were added to German East Africa.
 However, from 1891, German efforts in this regard encountered sharp resistance in the Bafut Wars in Cameroon and the conflict with the Hehe in East Africa.

+The German journalist and adventurer Theodor Lerner visited the Arctic Bear Island, Svalbard, 1898 and 1899 and claimed rights of ownership.
+In 1899, the German fishery association Deutscher Seefischerei-Verein (DSV) started investigations of whaling and fishery in the Barents Sea.
+The DSV was secretly in contact with the German naval command and considered the possibility of an occupation of Bear Island.
+In reaction to these advances, the Russian Navy sent out the protected cruiser Svetlana to investigate, and the Russians hoisted their flag over Bear Island on 21 July 1899.
+Although Lerner protested the action, no violence occurred and the matter was settled diplomatically with no definitive claims of sovereignty over Bear Island by any nation.

 On 6 March 1901, as part of preparatory work by the Imperial postal service for laying a German underwater telegraph cable, the colonial official Arno Senfft took possession of Sonsorol island.
 The next day, he also claimed the islands of Merir and Pulo Anna, followed on 12 April by the island of Tobi and the Helen Reef.
 These islands were placed under the administration of German New Guinea.